Archive for October, 2007

 1. Gratitude Journal: Each evening you can list the things for which you are grateful.
 Start with just five things.
 You will soon see that your list is much longer than you expected.
 Personally, I have found that the best part of a Gratitude Journal is the record it creates; pages and pages of my personal history of abundance.

-attitude of gratitude, gratitude attitude, gratitude rock, an attitude of gratitude, the attitude of gratitude, attitude gratitude, attitudes of gratitude, attitude for gratitude, ATTITUDE AND GRAtitude, gratitude is an attitude
+attitude of gratitude, gratitude attitude, an attitude of gratitude, gratitude, gratitude rock, the attitude of gratitude, attitude gratitude, attitudes of gratitude, attitude for gratitude, ATTITUDE AND GRAtitude

 Photo: Christopher Daniels